Review and road test of the MINI 3-Door Hatch John Cooper Works

 The original stab MINI had at producing a John Cooper Works 3-Door Hatch version of its old second generation MINI Hatch model is fondly remembered - an absolute masterstroke.
 It was everything proper drivers would demand; fast, well-balanced, fun and it was clearly engineered by people who knew what they were doing.
 It was the perfect riposte to those who'd held fast MINIs to be all about style rather than substance.
 The replacement post-2015 vintage JCW 3-Door hatch has only built on that reputation, delivering more of everything.

-The pricing still looks keen and it's hard to argue with the efficiency of the JCW when meeker rivals can't get close to its economy and emissions figures.
+The pricing still looks reasonably keen for what you get and it's hard to argue with the efficiency of the JCW when meeker rivals can't get close to its economy and emissions figures.
 The only real fly in the ointment might be the styling, but that's a third generation MINI thing, not something specific to the JCW model.
 Still, that's a subjective issue for you to make your mind up about.
 When it comes to making all the right numbers, the JCW just hits bullseye every time.
 What was the old line?
 "Come at the king, you best not miss."

 MINI 3-Door Hatch John Cooper Works review by Jonathan Crouch